-The certificate is offered in cooperation with the Sati Institute of Theravada Studies and overseen by the Program Director, Dr. Diana Clark in cooperation with Dr. Scott Mitchell, IBS Dean of Students and Faculty Affairs.
+The certificate is offered in cooperation with the Sati Institute of Theravada Studies and overseen by the Program Director, Dr. Diana Clark, in cooperation with Dr. Scott Mitchell, Dean.

 - Introduction to the Study of Theravada Buddhist Traditions (HR 1596)